-DNSSEC is activated by at least one DS record for a zone being published within the zone's parent zone, which establishes a chain of trust from the root of the DNS to the child zone.
+DNSSEC is activated for a zone by having at least one DS record for that zone published in the parent zone, which establishes a chain of trust from the root of the DNS to the child zone.
 As DZO, PCH presumes that DS records contained in zones provided to it by Registries are correct and does not perform any specific controls.
 Registries incorporate DS records into unsigned zones supplied to PCH just as they do NS and other resource records.